microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accesspackageresourcerole.md

 ---
 title: "accessPackageResourceRole resource type"
-description: "A reference to a role defined in a resource"
+description: "A reference to a role defined in a resource."
 localization_priority: Normal
 author: "markwahl-msft"
 ms.prod: "microsoft-identity-platform"